sip03ds/viofunction/README.md

 ### Registering an App
 Azure Durable functions need to make calls to Graph API in order get data from SaaS Applications.
 We will register an app that will act as an intermediate between our functions and Graph API and Security Graph API providing relevant permissions.
-We register the application and create a API client secret that will store on the Keyvault we will create.
+We register the application and create an API client secret that will store on the Keyvault we will create.
 Then we provide the relevant API permissions on the application for interacting with Graph API:
 - AdministrativeUnit.Read.All, type: Application
 - AdministrativeUnit.ReadWrite.All, type: Application, Microsoft Graph